-Amendments and risks relating to existing or planned reinsurance are monitored, evaluated and notified to relevant business areas, committees and individuals and that appropriate and timely action is taken to manage and mitigate the risks identified Monitoring is largely manual, backward looking/reactive and notification is ad-hoc and/or on a by exception basis External reporting Well defined management information and monitorators, clear escalation and defined, governed response in the event of control failures, breaches of processes, policies or authorities Regular internal reporting with the level of granularity reflecting the complexity, financial materiality or level of variance, and outlining any potential risks to the audience; are informed in advance of issues or the missing of deadlines.
-External reporting is efficient, timely with some internal review F oundation Intermediate Established Advanced Approval is requested in advance from Lloyd's for any deviations to the syndicate's planned or actual reinsurance arrangements that would materially impact the syndicate's SBF and / or capital requirements Roles, responsibilities and reporting lines, including reinsurance purchasing and signing authorities, are clearly defined, approved by the Board and reviewed periodically.
-Approval is requested in advance from Lloyd's for and wall-governed and reviewed by multiple levels of management.
-A Committee of the Board has been appointed to oversee the implementation of the Reinsurance Strategy, Purchasing Plans and to monitor and manage any live or potential risks, and meets quarterly. • Amendments and risks relating to existing or planned reinsurance are monitored, evaluated and notified to relevant business areas, committees and individuals and that appropriate and timely action is taken to manage and mitigate the risks identified Monitoring is largely manual, backward looking/reactive and notification is ad-hoc and/or on a by exception basis External reporting is efficient, timely with some internal review applied Approval is requested in advance from Lloyd's for any deviations to the syndicate's planned or actual reinsurance arrangements that would materially impact the syndicate's SBF and / or capital requirements Roles, responsibilities and reporting lines, including reinsurance purchasing and signing authorities, are clearly defined, approved by the Board and Well defined management information and monitoring framework in line with Risk Appetite & KRIs Regular internal reporting with the level of granularity reflecting the complexity, financial materiality or level of variance, and outlining any potential risks to the audience; Regulators are informed in advance of issues or the missing of deadlines.
-Breaches of authority are logged, investigated, notified to appropriate committees and individuals, and remediates There is specific reporting tailored for each senior mana gement individual /group or committee that enables key Early warning indicators, clear escalation and defined, governed response in the event of control failures, breaches of processes, policies or authorities Regular, timely detailed internal reporting by line of business / class / portfolio / reinsurer as deemed material, with views of multiple metrics where available.
+Foundation Intermediate Established Advanced Amendments and risks relating to existing or planned reinsurance are monitored, evaluated and notified to relevant business areas, committees and individuals and that appropriate and timely action is taken to manage and mitigate the risks identified Monitoring is largely manual, backward looking/reactive and notification is ad-hoc and/or on a by exception basis External reporting is efficient, timely with some internal review applied Approval is requested in advance from Lloyd's for any deviations to the syndicate's planned or actual reinsurance arrangements that would materially impact the syndicate's SBF and / or capital requirements Roles, responsibilities and reporting lines, including reinsurance purchasing authorities, are clearly defined, approved by the Board and reviewed periodically.
+Well defined management information and monitoring framework in line with Risk Appetite & KRIs Regular internal reporting with the level of granularity reflecting the complexity, financial materiality or level of variance, and outlining any potential risks to the audience; Regulators are informed in advance of issues or the missing of deadlines.
+Breaches of authority are logged, investigated, notified to appropriate committees and individuals, and remediates There is specific reporting tailored for each senior mana gement individual /group or committee that enables key decisions to be made.
+Early warning indicators, clear escalation and defined, governed response in the event of control failures, breaches of processes, policies or authorities Regular, timely detailed internal reporting by line of business / class / portfolio / reinsurer as deemed material, with views of multiple metrics where available.
 Technical elements are clearly explained to the intended audience.
 External reporting is an extension of internal reporting, is well-governed and reviewed by multiple levels of management.
-A Committee of the Board has been appointed to oversee the implementation of the Reinsurance Strategy, Purchasing Plans and to monitor and manage any live or potential risks, and Internal reporting, which can be refreshed quickly, showing multiple methodologies and/or views of risk, including projection
+A Committee of the Board has been appointed to oversee the implementation of the Reinsurance Strategy, Purchasing Plans and to monitor and manage any live or potential risks, and meets quarterly.
+Internal reporting, which can be refreshed quickly, showing multiple methodologies and/or views of risk, including projection of future positions.